 Stanley Beer Yard

 One of the top spots to enjoy good beer and cool vibes would the Stanley Beer Yard.
-Situated at 44 Stanley Avenue the Yard is known for its great ambience and wide variety of craft creations.
-Word of warning, the Stanley Beer Yard is super cool and boasts a lekker vibe but it is on the expensive side of life – don’t be surprised when you have to pay R200 for three draughts.
+Situated at 44 Stanley Avenue the Yard is known for its great ambiance and wide variety of craft creations.
+Word of warning, the Stanley Beer Yard is super cool and boasts a lekker vibe but it is on the expensive side of life – don’t be surprised when you have to pay R 200 for three droughts.

 The Black Horse